JohannesKalma/journaling/Readme.md

-# A journaling note taking blog nodejs app.
+# A notes, micro blog journaling nodejs app.

 Inspired during a timemanagement training to write your thoughs away in a journal or diary to empty your mind.
 Or as said in Dutch 'van je af schrijven'.